AliouneDiouf/MyoCoach/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The idea is to use the screen of a smartphone to display the application.
+The idea is to use the screen of a smartphone, a tablet or a pc to display the application.
 The system is intended to be very flexible, easy to use inexpensive and portable.
 A small portable box for example will contain all the device.

 ### Prerequisites